Improving Knowledge Distillation Under Unknown Covariate Shift Through Confidence-Guided Data Augmentation: Acknowledgements

-\begin{ack} We would like to thank Maximilian Augustin and Yannic Neuhaus for helpful discussions on DiG-IN.
-We also thank the European Laboratory for Learning and Intelligent Systems (ELLIS) for supporting Niclas Popp. \end{ack}
+We would like to thank Maximilian Augustin and Yannic Neuhaus for support on the DiG-IN implementation as well as Dan Zhang for helpful discussions on the manuscript.
+We also thank the European Laboratory for Learning and Intelligent Systems (ELLIS) for supporting Niclas Popp.